sheunaluko/vcs/README.md

 			  csi_enabled : false } )

-custom_module = { module : "my_commands" , //can name the module however your want
+custom_module = { module : "my_commands" , //can name the module however you want
                   bundle : [ require("./path_to_command_like_echo.js_above") ,
 	                     require("./path_to_command_like_echo.js_above")  ] }